shambo-cyb/Wazuh-SIEM-on-Proxmox/README.md

 - It details the "OS Credential Dumping" technique, which involves attackers targeting Linux's /etc/passwd and /etc/shadow files to steal password hashes.
 - The platform provides actionable intelligence, explaining how these hashes can be used with tools like John the Ripper to crack passwords.

-### The Attacker's Toolbelt: A Look at Malicious Software and MITTRE Att&cks
+### The Attacker's Toolbelt: A Look at Malicious Software and MITRE Att&cks

 <img width="600" height="727" alt="Picture2" src="https://github.com/user-attachments/assets/98412834-ceb0-4b6a-9a05-2263f8a55afa" />